giovanni-lucarelli/distribution-shift/README.md

 Citing Dataset Shift in Machine Learning.
 United Kingdom: MIT Press, 2009.

 The most basic form of dataset shift occurs when the data is generated according to a model $P(y|x)P(x)$ and where the distribution $P(x)$ changes between training and test scenarios.
 As only the covariate distribution changes, this has been called covariate shift [Shimodaira, 2000].
-It will perhaps come as little surprise that the fact that the covariate distribution changes should have no effect on the model P(y|x∗).
+It will perhaps come as little surprise that the fact that the covariate distribution changes should have no effect on the model $P(y|x∗)$.
 Intuitively this makes sense.

 **Is there really no model implication?**